premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-32. What is common sequence or order of Testing?
+32. What is the common sequence or order of Testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)